To find out all there is to know about vegetables, health and nutrition.

--Raw, cabbage is delicious in a crunchy, tangy salad, mixed with one or two Granny-type grated apples, and a little grated raw onion, for those who like a little punch: this refreshing salad is rich in fibre and vitamins, making it an extremely healthy starter, especially for anyone who has a tendency to put on weight.
+-Raw, cabbage is delicious in a crunchy, tangy salad, mixed with one or two Granny-type grated apples, and a little grated raw onion, for those who like a little punch: this refreshing salad is rich in fibre and vitamins, making it an extremely healthy starter, especially for people who have a tendency to put on weight.

 -Guineafowl with cabbage is a traditional recipe and a perfect pairing: the cabbage ensures the meat does not dry out, enabling it to remain moist and flavoursome without adding fat (like a slice of bacon).
-Simmered over a long period, the cabbage leaves soften, which are infused with the flavours of the guineafowl.
+Simmered over a long period of time, the cabbage leaves soften, which are infused with the flavours of the guineafowl.

 Add a few cumin seeds or star aniseed pods to the casserole dish when cooking: they will help you avoid feeling bloated, which sometimes happens when you eat too much cabbage.

 Cooking is not always destructive: it softens soluble fibre and makes vegetables easier to digest.
 It also transforms certain carbohydrates to make them much more digestible.